ansible/awx/docs/overview.md

 AWX stores sensitive credential data which can be attached to `ansible-playbook` processes that it runs.
-This data can be oriented towards SSH connection authentication (usernames, passwords, SSH keys and pass phrases), Ansible-specific prompts (such as Vault passwords), or environmental authentication values which various Ansible modules depend on (such as setting `AWS_ACCESS_KEY_ID` in an environment variable, or specifying
+This data can be oriented towards SSH connection authentication (usernames, passwords, SSH keys and passphrases), Ansible-specific prompts (such as Vault passwords), or environmental authentication values which various Ansible modules depend on (such as setting `AWS_ACCESS_KEY_ID` in an environment variable, or specifying